Environment Canada issues heat warning for Edmonton | News

 - Heat wave hacks: 16 ways to stay cool in the summer

-According to The Weather Network, the peak of the heat is forecasted for Friday and Saturday, with daytime highs of 32°C before the risk of a thunderstorm Saturday evening to cool things down a bit.
+According to Environment Canada, the peak of the heat is forecasted for Wednesday with a daytime high of 32°C.

 “Monitor for symptoms of heat stroke or heat exhaustion, such as high body temperature, lack of sweat, confusion, fainting, and unconsciousness,” said Environment Canada.